Friday, May 28, 2021

 it all began when i dreamed of making a large, single-block quilt in an hst pattern that would allow me to play with color. once i came up with one color combination, dozens of others flooded my mind, asleep and awake. as i tried out new color combinations, i also began modifying elements of the pattern.

-this quilt can be done in many ways
+this quilt can be done in many ways, including

 it's truly quite versatile.